-Contrary to popular belief, garments made from hand-dyed yarns don’t require any special treatment.
-They can can almost always be laundered the same way as hand-knitted garments from commercial yarns and commercial wool garments.
+Contrary to popular belief, garments made from hand-dyed yarns don’t require special treatment.

-- Silk blends – these can be machine washed on a wool programme at a temperature of 30°C with a spin speed of max 800RPM
+Silk blended with superwash wool can be machine washed on a wool programme at a temperature of 30°C with a spin speed of max 800RPM

 - Neon colours – these require a cold wash away from other colours (see below for information about caring for neons)

 If you are hand washing, take care to use tepid water.
 It should feel cooler than you would use if you were running a bath.
 Make sure garments are completely submerged while agitating.
 An 800RPM spin cycle is useful to remove the excess water from hand-washed garments before drying.

 It is important to use a special detergent for wool, silk and other protein fibres such as Ecover Delicate Laundry Liquid.